will-ing/data-structure-algorithms/dsa-python/challenges/merge_sort/BLOG.md

 # Merge Sort

+> Merge sort is a Divide and Conquer algorithm.
+It divides input array in two halves, calls itself for the two halves and then merges the two sorted halves.

-Consider the following sudo code.
+Consider the following sudo code:

 ```txt
 ALGORITHM Mergesort(arr)